z5267282/mve/README.md

 Upon viewing a video, the user enters one of the following commands which are then stored in `queue/` in a `treatment` - like structure.
 + If no treatment commands (as opposed to control flow commands) were entered, then then no file is created

+If `queue/` doesn't exist then the program terminates with exit code `err.NO_QUEUE`.

 ## commands
 ```
 [e]nd      | [ time ] [ name ]